 Examples of Difficult to Source Products

 Some examples of e-commerce businesses sourcing difficult to find products are:

-A speciality ecommerce website that sources handcrafted products from remote villages in a third-world country might not be everyone's cup of tea, but there are immigrants in all countries.
+- A Specialty E-Commerce Website: A specialty e-commerce website that sources handcrafted products from remote villages in a third-world country might not be everyone's cup of tea, but there are immigrants in all countries.
 What if some of them start sourcing, and effectively marketing, native products in western nations.
 That could be an example of selling unique products.

-Without meaning any disrespect, I must point out that few things have been marketed as effectively as religion.
+- An E-Commerce Business That Has an Exclusive Licensing Arrangement: Few things have been marketed as effectively as religion.
 People's religious beliefs can lead them to become price inelastic to the point of irrationality.
 And that can be a marketer's delight.
 If you can get into an exclusive licensing arrangement with a popular religious destination, you can create a whole lot of merchandise around it.
-This could be the usual apparel, cap, memento… Or you could be braver, and try to sell embossed gold coins and other expensive branded goods.
+This could be the usual apparel, cap, or souvenir.
+Or you could be braver, and try to sell embossed gold coins and other expensive branded goods.

 - The largest retail markets are for mass-produced branded and generic goods.
 If one starts focusing on unique products, one can at best be a strong niche player.

 - Many e-commerce businesses view themselves as retail businesses.
 They do not want to get into the rigmarole of manufacturing or sourcing unique goods.

 - Maybe you can manage to unearth a strong business opportunity by selling unique goods, but could you sustain the uniqueness of your offering?
 How tough would it be for competitors to catch up and sell identical or similar products?
 And I am not even talking about counterfeit rip-offs here.